vingkan/SnaPy/README.md

 <b>text: {list or ndarray}</b><br>
 Iterable containing strings of text for each text in a corpus.<br><br>
 <b>n_gram: int, optional, default: 9</b><br>
 Size of each overlapping text shingle to break text into prior to hashing.
 Shingle size should be carefully selected dependant on avearge text length as too low a shingle size will yield false similarities, whereas too high a shingle size will fail to return similar documents.
-For larger texts the default shngle size of 9 is recomended, for smaller texts sch as news articles consider using a shingle size of around 5.<br><br>

 <b>n_gram_type: str, optional, default: 'char'</b><br>
-Type of n gram to use for shingles, must be char or term.<br><br>
+Type of n gram to use for shingles, must be char to split text into character shingles or term to split text into overlapping sequences of words.<br><br>

 <b>permutations: int, optional, default: 100</b><br>
 Number of hash values in each document signature.<br><br>